MyHeritageDNA Reviews 2021 — Is This a Reliable DNA Test?

 Although you do get to learn the origins of your DNA, it would have been nice to have some information on my maternal haplogroups, which is determined by analyzing mtDNA.
 This would show the migrational patterns of my maternal line going back thousands of years.
 However, you do get some information on the global movements of your ancestors with Genetic Groups.

 Going one step further than the Ethnicity Estimate.
-Genetic Groups indicate the specific geographic regions from which your ancestors originated, from over 2,100 groups.
+Genetic Groups indicate the specific geographic regions from which your ancestors originated, from 2,114 genetic groups.
 They differ from Ethnicity Estimates, in that a particular group can be composed of more than one ethnicity.

 The founder populations are groups of people who lived in the same area for centuries, only marrying within that group or migrating as a group.
 Over time this forms unique genetic signatures that can be detected by the MyHeritage DNA test.
 There are no percentages with Genetic Groups – you are either in a group or you aren’t.